nimiq/developer-center/learn/validator-score.md

 Where $v$ is the validator's share and $Z$ is the total network share.
 This method applies when the epoch is active, so we can access each validator's balance using the `getActiveValidators` function from the RPC.

 2. **Second method**: A different approach is used for a closed epoch.
 This is less accurate due to some randomness and is considered a fallback option.
 Here we look at the slot distribution of each voting block, which reflects the amount staked by each validator.
-The size ratio is calculated by dividing the number of slots allocated to a validator by the total number of slots in that epoch:
+The dominance ratio is calculated by dividing the number of slots allocated to a validator by the total number of slots in that epoch:

 $$
 s = \frac{sl}{Sl}